openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-flavors.rst

     Where:

-    -  RATE-BYTES: (Integer) Allowed amount of bytes that the guest can read from the host's entropy per period.
+    -  RATE-BYTES: (integer) Allowed amount of bytes that the guest can read from the host's entropy per period.
-    -  RATE-PERIOD: (Integer) Duration of the read period in seconds.
+    -  RATE-PERIOD: (integer) Duration of the read period in seconds.

 CPU topology
     For the libvirt driver, you can define the topology of the processors